 James Ian | Parks Collecting

-Located right outside of Tucson, where the average high in February is about 70°F, Saguaro is the perfect national park to visit in the heart of winter.
+Located right outside of Tucson, where the average high in February is about 70°F, Saguaro is ideal this month.

 With summer temperatures well over 100 degrees, winter allows for exciting hiking opportunities without the danger of heat stroke.

-One great hike in February is Wasson Peak on the west side of the park.
+Our favorite February hike here?
+Wasson Peak on the west side of the park.

 (There are two separate districts of the park with the city of Tucson in between.)